-Most of the changeable information is located on the Department's Student Moodle site: go.bath.ac.uk/csmoodle
+Most of the changeable information is located on the Department's Student Moodle site: go.bath.ac.uk/csmoodle and Computer Science.

-To find the most up to date information about the content of your programme and any current unit options go to go.bath.ac.uk/catalogue and select the current year of study and Computer Science.
 Unit availability may change from year to year.
 During registration online (ROL), you are given a University username and password.
 This will allow you to access the Internet and the computer network for email and other computing services, including the Moodle virtual learning environment (VLE), from any of the computer stations on campus.
 It will also allow you to access free high quality Internet connectivity in all the wireless zones around the University.